-- "Increase the capacity of Ysgol y Graig to accommodate pupils from Ysgol Talwrn, close Ysgol Talwrn and review the catchment areas of Ysgol y Graig and Ysgol Talwrn" - Authorise officers to proceed to the next stage of the process set out in the School Organisation Code (2018) and issue a statutory notice for a 28-day period early in the new year. - Authorise officers to undertake responses to the statutory notice and produce an objection report (if there are any objections) for further consideration by the Executive in the new year. - Authorise officers to re-publish the Impact Assessment on the proposal as part of assessing the proposal's ongoing impact on equality, the Welsh language and the community.
+- Approve the proposal which is to "Increase the capacity of Ysgol y Graig to take pupils from Ysgol Talwrn, close Talwrn School and review the catchment areas of Ysgol y Graig and Ysgol Talwrn" - Authorise officers to move to the next part of the process set out in the School Organisation Code (2018) and issue a statutory notice for a period of 28 days early in the New Year. - Authorise officers to undertake responses to the statutory notice producing an objection report (if any) for the purpose of further consideration by the Executive in the New Year. - Authorise officers to re-publish the Impact Assessment on the proposal as part of the ongoing impact assessment of the proposal on equality, the Welsh language and the community.